GN 1.6 Fraud

 SIRA’s risk-based approach to fraud will determine the response to reported fraud.
 SIRA will focus its efforts on those incidents where the risk and potential for harm is the greatest.

-In most situations, the fraud can be addressed at the insurer level, however SIRA may become involved, for example where prosecution (worker or employer) or criminal charges (provider) may be appropriate.
+In most situations, the fraud can be addressed at the insurer level, however SIRA may become involved where prosecution or criminal charges may be appropriate.

 • calling the Customer Service Centre on 13 10 50